TGolias/BeyondUseless/README.md

 ## A Free Tabletop RPG Character Builder

-This is a little hobby project I started out of the frustration of finding that the current Tabletop RPG Character builder offerings on the market to were... -we'll say, "less than useful" and "price gouging".
-For the amount of money these TTRPG Character builders asked for, I felt they missed out on helpful features and reminders while playing.
-I also felt they lacked the kinds of customization options that my TTRPG group needed for our heavily homebrewed campaign.
-I'd like to some day get this tool to that point, but I gotta crawl before I can walk.
+This is a little hobby project I started out of the frustration of finding that the current Tabletop RPG Character builder offerings on the market to were... -we'll say, "less than useful".
+For the amount that many of these TTRPG Character builders ask players to pay, I feel they either miss out on a lot, or ask for a lot in terms of payment in order to get satisfactory functionality.
+I also feel they lack the kinds of customization options that my TTRPG group needed for our campaigns with use a bit of homebrew.

 ## Legal Stuff